We need your help! Please consider gifting $25 a month to help a family in need.

 We focus on making the maximum positive effort to bring survival relief concerning physical, sexual, verbal, and mental abuse to our children, seniors, and women.
 Our directors and volunteers provide the momentum that helps us affect change.
 Using empathy and kindness, we provide solutions that make a long-lasting difference in our commun

-Your support and contributions will enable us to meet our goals and improve conditions of displaced survivors.
-Your generous donation will fund our mission.
+Your loving support and contributions will enable us to meet our goals and improve the conditions of displaced survivors.
+Your generous donation will help fund our mission.
 Please Show Love through your donation.

 Pay with PayPal or a debit/credit card